PatrickMcGrath29/thegoodland/content/posts/2025-03-13-awake-my-glory-stirring-up-our-minds-for-christ.md

 title: Awake, My Glory!
 Stirring Up Our Minds for Christ
 isBlogPost: true
 author: Isaac Ambrose
-summary: '"And there is no one who calls on Your name, who stirs himself up to take hold of You" Isaiah 64:7. '
+summary: It was the prophet's complaint, "No man stirs up himself to take hold of God," (Isaiah 64:7).
+Oh what a shame is this!
+Is it fit that our understanding, which God has entrusted us with, should be no more improved?
 slug: 2025-03-13-awake-my-glory-stirring-up-our-minds-for-christ
 featuredImage: /uploads/awake_my_glory.jpg
 createdDate: 2025-03-13